omniprime/100-days-of-code/log.md

 **Thoughts:**  I still can not get it to produce an undefined response from the streams, but I formatted it for it anyways redundantly.
 It now pulls all my proper info and fills it into the proper <div> (onlines, offlines, and errors).
 I think this will save some time for reordering them.
 Tomorrow I will spend my time making it look good and allow the onlines and offlines to be hidden and shown when links are clicked.
 Progress!!

+### Day 81: April 3rd, 2017

+**Today's Progress**: Twitch API CSS and layout work.

+**Thoughts:**  I am going too far away from the required user stories.
+I spent a good amount of my time adding the stream to the page if it was online.
+I stopped before I got it completed because I realized that I was not doing what I should.
+I am going to just finish the formatting tomorrow and turn it in.
+Later I will go back and add the stream stuff to the page for on site video.